Grandma’s bakestones (Welsh cakes)

 1 cup caster sugar

-1 egg (beaten in a cup, topped up with milk)
+1 egg (beaten in a cup, topped up to 1/2 cup with milk)

 Method